TakeprofitTechnology/ReleaseNotes/CopyTrader.md

 # CopyTrader

+## Version 2.34 (03 August, 2023)
+### Changes
+* Fixed partial closure to Copy System: MT5 to MT5 inside of one server.
+* Copy logic was fixed.
+Now if the Follower closes the copied deal it doesn't affect the Master's deal.

+## Version 2.32 (27 July, 2023)
+### Features
+* Added partial closure to Copy System: MT5 to MT5 inside of one server.

 ## Version 2.30 (2 June, 2023)
 ### Features
 * The first version of CopyTrader Website integration Widget was developed.